News

 Becoming a Trustee: Experiences from an LGBT+ young woman

-By Arrate de La Cruz.
-Arrate wrote this piece for LGBT History Month about her time volunteering with RASASH and working as a Trustee for our organisation.
+By a RASASH trustee.
+She wrote this piece for LGBT History Month about her time volunteering with RASASH and working as a Trustee for our organisation.

 As we celebrate LGBT+ History Month, I reflect on my experience as a young LGBT board member in a feminist organisation.